rljacobson/rljacobson.github.io/content/posts/2024-12-02-edit-distance-optimizations.md

 ### Single Row Levenshtein

-Less common, but just as easy to implement, is to only keep _one_ row in memory, and overwrite each cell of that row as the current row is being computed.
-Writing to the cell at `matrix(i, j)` overwrites the data from cell at `matrix(i-1, j)`, which is needed for the computation of the very next cell at `matrix(i, j+1)`.
+Much less common, but just as easy to implement, is to only keep _one_ row in memory, and overwrite each cell of that row as the current row is being computed.
+Writing to the cell for `matrix(i, j)` overwrites the data in the cell for `matrix(i-1, j)`, which is needed for the computation of the very next cell at `matrix(i, j+1)`.
 But after that, the data is no longer needed.
 Therefore, we can store the value of `matrix(i-1, j)` in a temporary variable before overwriting it and use the temporary variable for the computation of the next cell.
 (The data in `matrix(i, j-1)` is not a problem, of course, because it was computed in the previous iteration and lives in the previous array position.)
-This obviously requires only `(m+1)` bytes of storage, half of the two row optimization.
-Whether or not this advantage is worth the added complexity is a matter of opinion.
-For short strings on modern hardware it is unlikely to make a difference.
+This obviously requires only `(m+1)` bytes of storage, half the memory required for the two row optimization.
+Whether this advantage is worth the minor added complexity is a matter of opinion, but it does enable the micro optimization of not initializing the sentinel values at either end of the band.

 One can do even better in banded variants of the algorithm.
-One needs only `2 * max_edits + 1` bytes at most (assuming `max_edits < max(m, n)`).
+One needs only a number of bytes equal to the band width.
 However, only in the most specialized of circumstances would any sane person implement this.
+I've never seen it done.
 I will leave the implementation details as an exercise to the reader.

 ### Two Row Damerau–Levenshtein

 I do not claim to be the first person to invent this, because I think that is unlikely given the tremendous amount of attention this algorithm has received, but I have never seen anyone else implement this technique.

 Following the pattern of the single row Levenshtein variant, we extend it to the two row Damerau–Levenshtein variant.
-We call our two rows `previous` and `current`, and we refer to the `(row, col) = (i, j)` entry in the (now unrealized) matrix of the vanilla algorithm as `matrix(i,j)`.
+We call our two rows `previous` and `current`, and we refer to the `(row, col) = (i, j)` entry in the (now unrealized) matrix of the vanilla algorithm as `matrix(i,j)` as before.
 Our argument that this algorithm does what we want it to will be an inductive argument.
 First the inductive step.

 At the start of the computation of cell `matrix(i, j)` assume the following is true:
 ```
-                current[p]  = {  matrix(i, p)     for p < j
+current[p]  = ╭  matrix(i, p)     for p < j
-                              {  matrix(i-1, p)   for p >= j
+              ╰  matrix(i-1, p)   for p >= j
-                previous[p] = {  matrix(i-1, p)   for p < j - 2
+previous[p] = ╭  matrix(i-1, p)   for p < j - 2
-                              {  matrix(i-2, p)   for p >= j - 2
+              ╰  matrix(i-2, p)   for p >= j - 2
 previous_cell          = matrix(i-1, j-1)
 previous_previous_cell = matrix(i-1, j-2)
 ```

-To compute `matrix(i, j)`, we need to use the following:
+To compute `matrix(i, j)`, we need the following data:

 ```
 matrix(i  , j-1) = current[j-1]
 matrix(i-2, j-2) = previous[j-2]
 matrix(i-1, j-1) = previous_cell
 matrix(i-1, j  ) = current[j]
 ```

-The RHS shows that, given the initial facts, we indeed have these values available, so we are indeed able to compute the value in `matrix(i, j)`.
-To establish the induction step, we need to show that we can update `current`, `previous`, `previous_cell`, and the tediously named `previous_previous_cell` so as to maintain the invariant for the start of the next iteration.
+The RHS of these equations show that, given the initial facts, we indeed have these values available, so we are indeed able to compute the value in `matrix(i, j)`.
+To establish the induction step, we need to show that we can update `current`, `previous`, `previous_cell`, and the tediously named `previous_previous_cell` to maintain the invariant for the start of the next iteration.

 For convenience, we introduce another temporary variable `current_cell`.
 We compute `current_cell = matrix(i, j)` and then perform the update for the next iteration (for `j+1`):